-After a student graduates or separates from The Sage Colleges, the student’s academic file is closed.
-College records are historical documents and are not altered retrospectively.
+After a student graduates or separates from Russell Sage College, the student’s academic file is closed.
+College records are historical documents and are not altered retroactively.
 Name changes, except in cases of adoption and legal gender change, are always applied from the time the change is made forward.
-The Sage Colleges will accept requests from graduates for a change of name only if a certified copy of a court order is presented.
+Russell Sage College will accept requests from graduates for a change of name only if a certified copy of a court order is presented.

 If I have graduated, can I get a new diploma with my new name?